 The world’s largest vintage car show rolls into the Kentucky Exposition Center Aug.
 4-7.
 This marks the 28th time the event has been held in Louisville.

 Nearly 70,000 spectators will attend the outdoor show where they’ll be treated to four action-packed days.
 If you’re one of those planning to attend the 53rd annual Street Rods, we’ve got you covered with a handful of know-before-you go highlights:

 You Can Look (But ‘U Can’t Touch This!’)

 One of the special appeals for spectators is that you can walk right up to the vehicles and check them out, as they are not roped off or confined.
 And while they can be examined from top to bottom, front to back and inside and out, the exquisite paint and other unique features of the car should not be touched.
 But getting up close and personal is definitely encouraged!
-Vehicles in attendance for the 2021 show range in value from $20,000 to $150,000, with the total value of cars cashing in at more than $350 million.
+Vehicles in attendance at last year's show ranged in value from $20,000 to $150,000, with the total value of cars cashing in at more than $350 million.